Jam (Michael Jackson song): Retrospective response

-In an 2016 retrospective review, Chris Lacy from Albumism said that on the song, Jackson "explains that jamming (the joy of music and dance) is his preferred method of temporarily escaping worldly issues."
+In a 2016 retrospective review, Chris Lacy from Albumism said that on the song, Jackson "explains that jamming (the joy of music and dance) is his preferred method of temporarily escaping worldly issues."
 AllMusic editor Stephen Thomas Erlewine wrote that there's a lot to be said for professional craftsmanship at its peak and he called this song blistering plus highlight on album.
 Adam Gilham of Sputnikmusic described the song as a perfect album opener and rated it "5/5".

 Music video

-The accompanying music video for "Jam" takes place within an abandoned indoor basketball court, where Michael Jackson teaches basketball legend Michael Jordan how to dance, and in return, Jordan teaches Jackson how to play basketball.
+The accompanying music video for "Jam" takes place within an abandoned indoor basketball court, where Jackson teaches basketball legend Michael Jordan how to dance, and in return, Jordan teaches Jackson how to play basketball.
 Special effects have Jackson throwing a basketball through a window and scoring in the hoop in the opposite room, as well as Jackson scoring by tossing the ball behind him and kicking the ball into the hoop with his heel.
 The extended versions of the video include Jackson teaching Jordan how to do the physically complicated moonwalk dance technique (known as the slide step).
 The rap groups Kris Kross and Naughty by Nature made a cameo appearance, as does Heavy D (who performs a rap during the bridge).

-The video was included on Dangerous – The Short Films and Michael Jackson's Vision.
+The video was included on Dangerous: The Short Films and Michael Jackson's Vision.
 The music video was directed by David Kellogg and was filmed on April 20, 1992, in Chicago, Illinois.
-The music video premiered on FOX on June 19, 1992, at 9:30 p.m.
+The music video premiered on Fox on June 19, 1992, at 9:30 p.m.
 EST.

 Live performances

 Jackson performed "Jam" as the opening number throughout his Dangerous World Tour.
 He also performed it at the Royal Brunei Concert in 1996, which turned out to be the last live performance of the song.
 A portion of the song was performed at the start of the 1993 Super Bowl halftime show.
-The song was prepared for the This Is It concert series, with a snippet of "Another Part of Me", however the shows were cancelled due to Jackson's untimely death and it is not known if it were to have made the final setlist.
+The song was prepared for the This Is It concert series, with a snippet of "Another Part of Me", however the shows were cancelled due to Jackson's untimely death.